rprkh/Music-Genre-Recommender/README.md

 Trained a Light Gradient Boosting Machine (LGBM) model to identify 10 different genres of music, with an accuracy of 90% on the test set, an F1 score of 0.90 and an RMSE of 1.03.
+The training data consists of 1000 audio samples each of a duraction of 30 seconds.
 The model is deployed using Flask.

 Optuna was used to perform hyperparameter tuning and improve the accuracy of the model by 8% (from 82% to 90%).
-Once an audio file is uploaded to the website by the user 58 different features are extracted and passed to the model, to accurately identify the genre of music.
+Once an audio file is uploaded to the website by the user, 58 different features are extracted and passed to the model to accurately identify the genre of music.

 ### Dataset Used